Lesson 2: Add Data

 This topic is part of a tabular modeling tutorial, which should be completed in order.
 Before performing the tasks in this lesson, you should have completed the previous lesson: Lesson 1: Create a New Tabular Model Project.

-To create a connection to a the AdventureWorksDW2014 database
+To create a connection to a the AdventureWorksDW2012 database

-In the Table Import Wizard, under Relational Databases, click Microsoft SQL Server > Next.
+In the Table Import Wizard, under Relational Databases, click Microsoft SQL Server, and then click Next.

-In Server name, type the name of the server where you installed the AdventureWorksDW database.
+In Server name, type the name of the server you installed the AdventureWorksDW database.

-In the Database name field, select AdventureWorksDW, and then click Next.
+In the Database name field, click the down arrow and select AdventureWorksDW, and then click Next.

 In the Impersonation Information page, you need to specify the credentials Analysis Services will use to connect to the data source when importing and processing data.
 Verify Specific Windows user name and password is selected, and then in User Name and Password, enter your Windows logon credentials, and then click Next.

 Using a Windows user account and password provides the most secure method of connecting to a data source.
-For more information, see Impersonation.
+For more information, see Impersonation (SSAS Tabular).

 In the Choose How to Import the Data page, verify Select from a list of tables and views to choose the data to import is selected.
 You want to select from a list of tables and views, so click Next to display a list of all the source tables in the source database.